Tevita Vaikona: Rugby union

 While still playing rugby league, Vaikona played Rugby sevens for Tonga at the 2002 Commonwealth Games.

-Vaikona joined North London-based Saracens F.C. from Bradford Bulls in 2004 and went on to score a try on his début a few months later.
+Vaikona joined North London-based Saracens from Bradford Bulls in 2004 and went on to score a try on his début a few months later.
 In his first season in rugby union, he was the top off-loader in the premiership during the 2004/05 season.
 He has also represented Tonga on numerous occasions.
 He was not selected for the squad for the 2007 World Cup.
 He is a rugby sevens athlete, having represented Tonga in the Commonwealth games and both the Bradford Bulls and the Saracens in the Twickenham sevens.

 He was also named Player of the Season during his first year at the Saracens.
 Injury stalled his 2005/06 campaign, but he soon came back to where he left off although 2006–07 was a less successful season in terms of points scored.
 He is known for his offloading ability, which has led to numerous tries for his club.

 In April 2007, Saracens announced that Tevita was leaving the club for pastures new and he signed a two-year contract with a French outfit, Racing Metro, Paris where he played during the 2007/08 season.

 In February 2008 Tevita signed for Hull Rugby Union Football Club on a two-year contract and made a try scoring début against Birkenhead Park on 1 March 2008.